mrkkrp/markkarpov.com/tutorial/megaparsec.md

       fail msg
 ```

-We noted that `setOffset o` will make the error to be located correctly, but
+We noted that `setOffset o` will make the error be located correctly, but it
-it will also invalidate the parser state as a side effect—the offset will
+will also invalidate the parser state as a side effect—the offset will no
-not reflect reality anymore.
-This may be a real problem in more complex
+longer reflect reality.
+This may be a real problem in more complex parsers.
-parsers.
-For example, imagine that you enclose `withPredicate2` with
+For example, imagine that you wrap `withPredicate2` with `observing`, so that
-`observing` so that there will be some code running after `fail`.
+there will be some code running after `fail`.

-With `parseError` and `region` we finally have proper solution to the
+With `parseError` and `region` we finally have a proper solution to the
 problem—either use `region` to reset the parse error location, or use
 `parseError` in the first place: